aptise/peter_sslers/README.md

 Peter SSLers *or how i stopped worrying and learned to love the ssl certificate*.

-`peter_sslers` is a package designed to help *experienced* admins and devops people manage SSL Certificates and deploy them on larger systems.
+`peter_sslers` is a package designed to help *experienced* admins and devops people manage SSL Certificates and deploy them on larger systems (lots of domains and/or nodes).

-What's in the box ?
+What's in the "box" ?

-* SSL Certificate Manager
+* OpenResty Lua module for Dynamic SSL Certificate Handling on the Nginx webserver !!!
-* ACME V2 Client for LetsEncrypt Certificate Authority
+* A robust SSL Certificate Manager
-* OpenResty Lua module for Dynamic SSL Certificate Handling on the Nginx webserver
+* An integrated ACME V2 Client for LetsEncrypt Certificate Authority

 THIS CONTAINS EVERYTHING YOU NEED TO SSL-ERATE AN INIFINITELY SCALEABLE MULTI-SERVER OR MULTI-DOMAIN SETUP!!!

 AMAZING, RIGHT?

-This package is *not* aimed at casual or single-site users.
-This package is *not* aimed at novice users.
+This package is *not* aimed at casual users or people concerned with a handful of websites or servers.

 Peter offers lightweight tools to centrally manage SSL Certificate data in a SQL database of your choice.
+PostgreSQL is recommended; sqlite is supported.
+A good-faith effort is made to get this to work on MySQL.

 Peter combines an ACME V2 Client designed to operate against the LetsEncrypt service, alongside tools designed to manage & deploy certificates.

 The client supported ACME v1 until version `0.4.0`.

-**Only ACME V2 is now supported.**
+**As of 0.4.0, Only ACME V2 is now supported.**
 **Only LetsEncrypt is supported as a target ACME Server.**

 Peter's core tool is a lightweight database-backed `Pyramid` application that can: